 Fossils of Petrified Wood

 There are at least nine identified species of fossil trees within the park.
-Most of them are from Araucarioxylon arizonicum trees.
-All the trees identified in the park are extinct.
+As a result, most of them are from Araucarioxylon arizonicum trees.
+That is to say, all the trees identified in the park are extinct.